rasyt123/TicTacToeWithAI-in-C/README.md

 # TicTacToeWithAI-in-C

 I created a Tic Tac Toe game in which the user can decide to play against another player or the computer.
-I created an easy ai, medium ai, and hard ai to distinguish the levels of playing strength the computer are.
+I created an easy ai, medium ai, and hard ai to distinguish the levels of strength the computer can play at.

 1. Easy Ai - The computer randomly generates a move on any open board space and selects it.
 I used srand() and rand to produce this random effect and generated rows and columns with the modulo function.